SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---

 ### 1.1 docker/Dockerfile
-`docker/Dockerfile` specifies all dependencies of your system.
-Here, `system` can be a client of cloud-ASR, or a local ASR engine.
+`docker/Dockerfile` should define all dependencies of your ASR system.

 <details><summary> cloud-API ASR Dockerfile example </summary><p>